Preston weather forecast: This is when the sun will return to Preston

 What will the weather be like this evening and tonight in Preston?

-This evening will remain cloudy, with temperatures beginning to dip as the evening progresses.
+This evening will continue to be overcast, with the temperature beginning to dip as the evening progresses.

 What will the weather be like tomorrow in Preston?